 Royal Bank stocks are on a roll after experiencing lows from the last fiscal year.
 Is it a good idea to buy now or should you wait?
 Read on and find out

 Royal Bank of Canada (RBC) stands atop of its peers as the country’s biggest bank.
-It also ranks among the biggest in the world in terms of market capitalization.
-And with its acquisition of another banking giant – HSBC – finalized, Royal Bank is poised to become head and shoulders above its Big Six cohort.
+It also ranks among the largest in the world – and the biggest on the Toronto Stock Exchange (TSX) – in terms of market capitalization.
+And with its recent acquisition of another major industry player in HSBC, Royal Bank has risen heads and shoulders above its Big Six cohort.

-Now that the deal’s done, investors are asking, how will the purchase of Canada’s seventh-largest banking institution impact Royal Bank stocks?
+More than a year after the deal was finalized, investors are asking, how did the purchase of Canada’s seventh-largest bank impact Royal Bank stocks?
 Have RBC stocks become overvalued?
-Wealth Professional Canada answers these questions and more in this guide.
+Wealth Professional answers these questions and more in this guide.

 How are Royal Bank stocks performing?